Children's Cancer Therapy Development Institute

 - An introduction to the scientific research process: how research works, what barriers exist, and how to overcome challenges and make progress on rare childhood cancers

-- We are open to special requests for a 3rd topic (there is potential interest in UPS, Desmoid tumors and Osteosarcoma but we need to hear from families on these or other topics).
+- We are open to special requests for a 3rd topic (but we need to hear from you to create this additional topic!)

 - Daily mentorship and hands-on opportunities to shadow our research scientists in the laboratory